dgasmith/opt_einsum/docs/source/path_finding.rst

 An analysis of each of these approaches' performance can be found at the bottom of this page.

-Finally, for large and complex contractions, there is the ``'random-greedy'`` approach, which samples many greedy paths and can be customized to explicitly spend a maximum amount of time searching.
+For large and complex contractions, there is the ``'random-greedy'`` approach, which samples many (by default 32) greedy paths and can be customized to explicitly spend a maximum amount of time searching.
+Another preset, ``'random-greedy-128'``, uses 128 paths for a more exhaustive search.
+See :ref:`RandomGreedyPathPage` page for more details on configuring these.

+Finally, there is the ``'auto-hq'`` preset which targets a much larger search time (~1sec) in return for finding very high quality paths, dispatching to the ``'optimal'``, ``'dynamic-programming'`` and then ``'random-greedy-128'`` paths depending on contraction size.

 If you want to find the path separately to performing the contraction, or just inspect information about the path found, you can use the